princemaple/together/README.md

 ## What for?

-- group notifications to be sent in ONE email
+- group notifications to be sent in *one* email
     - cancel the previously queued email if another event happens within a short period (type: debounce)
 - make heavy operations happen less often, i.e. refresh some global statistics
     - allow only 1 operation per certain period (type: throttle)